- AUTHOR -

 As the awful year of 2020 came to a close, I didn't think it could get any worse.
 It did.
 My brother died unexpectedly, and my marriage finally ended.
 I was suddenly all alone and financially vulnerable at 55 years of age.

 In 2021, through winter and into summer, I fell into a deep and dangerous depression.
-I was ready to give up.
+I wrote nothing for 8 months, and was basically ready to give up.
 And then I met an Angel, who took my hand and walked me to Jesus.